Polar-vision/PBA-V3/README.md

 After downloading, **extract the contents into the `PBA-V3/` directory**.

 The final folder structure should look like this:
 PBA-V3/
 ├── datasets/
 │ ├── KD1-problem-83-48102/
 │ ├── ...
-├── src/
+├── 3rdparty/
-├── CMakeLists.txt
+├── ba/
-└── ...
+└── example/

 > 💡 **Tip:**
 > Make sure the dataset folder is placed correctly before running the program, otherwise the relative paths may not resolve properly.